Viper-Dude/EliteMining/README.md

 - **[EliteVA (API) by Somfic](https://docs.somfic.dev/projects/eliteva)**
 - **[VoiceAttack](https://voiceattack.com/)** – Paid version
 - **Working microphone** for voice commands

+### 🔑 Keybind Requirement for EliteVA
+EliteVA reads your control setup from the `Custom.binds` file.
+To make the EliteMining VoiceAttack profile work with EliteVA, you must:

+1. Open **Elite Dangerous → Options → Controls**
+2. Change your preset to **Custom** (even if you only adjust a single key)
+3. Save – this creates or updates the `Custom.binds` file

+Without a valid `Custom.binds`, EliteVA cannot correctly parse your keybinds.

 **Note:** VoiceAttack is optional - the Configurator can run standalone for mining announcements, session tracking, and manual configuration without any voice automation.